kingsamchen/KBase/README.md

 - part of C++11 features
 - brand new APIs provided only since Windows Vista/7
-- unportable CRT implementations, such as secured-string-manipulation functions
+- un-portable CRT implementations, such as secured-string-manipulation functions

 Therefore, the **minimum** requirements are